underpostnet/engine/src/client/public/nexodev/docs/references/LXD Management.md

 underpost lxd --expose k3s-control:6443
 ```

-Proxies host ports to the specified VM.
+Proxies host ports to the specified VM using LXD proxy devices.
 Useful for exposing HTTP/HTTPS and the K3s API server.

+**Important**: Proxy devices are automatically cleaned up by `--delete-vm` and `--reset`.
+If you manually stop/delete a VM, remove its proxy devices first with `--delete-expose` to prevent LXD crashes or stale iptables NAT rules.

 ### Remove Exposed Ports